jesussangomez/jesussangomez.github.io/_posts/2020-02-29-privacy-policy.md

 title: Privacy Policy
 updated: 2020-02-20 12:52
 ---
-## Privacy Policy

-Señor Gato built the ReVerb app as an Ad Supported app.
+Señor Gato built the ReVerb and Paper Finder apps as an Ad Supported apps.
 This SERVICE is provided by Señor Gato at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.